STEER tracks the impact of lockdown on students' mental health

 STEER's historic 7-year AS Tracking database, gathered since 2013, has provided a high-quality benchmarking dataset for young people aged 8-18 on the impacts of lockdown.

-STEER's technology enabled schools to continue to track during lockdown
+STEER's technology is enabling schools to continue to track during and after lockdown

 Primary quantitative research into steering cognition